-The Hammerhead Triangle is an imaginary region in the eastern Pacific defined by the isolated islands of the Galapagos, Cocos, and Malpelo.
-One of the planet’s premier shark diving destinations, the area is renowned within the scuba diving community for exceptional hammerhead sightings - often of hundreds of sharks schooling en masse.
+The Hammerhead Triangle is one of the planet’s premier shark diving destinations, and is renowned within the scuba diving community for exceptional hammerhead sightings – often delivering hundreds of sharks schooling on a single dive.

 What is the Hammerhead Triangle?